Top 25 Crazy, Fun, and Unusual Things to Do in Paris

 Now You Know Where to Find the Most Unusual Things to Do in Paris

-And there you have it, the 25 coolest and craziest unusual things to do in Paris.
+And there you have it, the top 25 fun and crazy unusual things to do in Paris.

 Some activities are free to participate in, some have a small entrance fee, and others include all the materials and guidance you need to have a blast in the French capital.